Generic selectors

 Ethical approval

 This study was approved by the Ethics Committee of Shandong Provincial Institute of Dermatology and Venereology and was conducted according to the principles of the Declaration of Helsinki.
-The approve date was on Sep12, 2020 and the approve No. is 20200912KYKTKS003.
+The approve date was on Sep12, 2020 and the approval No. is 20200912KYKTKS003.

 Declaration of patient consent